What is Medicare Dual Eligible and How Do I Qualify?

 Dual Eligible Special Needs Plans (D-SNP)

-In some states, dual eligible beneficiaries may have the option of enrolling in a D-SNP.
+In some states, dual eligible beneficiaries may have the option of enrolling in a D-SNP, which is different from a traditional SNP or Special Needs Plan.
 These plans are specially designed to coordinate the care of dual eligible enrollees.
 Some plans may also be designed to focus on a specific chronic condition, such as chronic heart failure, diabetes, dementia, or End-Stage Renal Disease.
 These plans often include access to a network of providers who specialize in treating the specified condition.
 They may also include a prescription drug benefit that is tailored to the condition.

 Programs of All-Inclusive Care for the Elderly (PACE)